Artur Zawisza: Economic activity

 Alongside Koch-Kopyszko, Matecka and Różański, Zawisza is an associate of the trading company Continental Enterprise, managed by Anna Różańska, in which he owns shares worth 14.3m zł.
 They also jointly hold shares in Green Energy Europe and make up the executive board of Instytut Bankowy Szkoleń i Konsultingu, a limited company started in 2010 with the financial backing of 204,500 zł from the president of Polish Agency for Enterprise Development and owned by Business Consulting Group.

-In October 2021, Zawisza was elected president of the management board of the Union of Producers and Employers of Biogas and Biomethane Industry (UPEBBI), having previously served as the union's vice-president since its formation in 2012.
-Since 2021 the companies represented by UPEBBI include Orlen Południe SA, a subsidiary of PKN Orlen.
+In October 2021, Zawisza was elected president of the management board of the UPEBBI, having previously served as the union's vice-president since its formation in 2012.
+Since 2021, the companies represented by UPEBBI include Orlen Południe SA, a subsidiary of PKN Orlen.
 Orlen Południe was known as the Trzebinia Refinery until 2015.
 The refinery was destroyed by 1944 Allied bombing in World War II, rebuilt as part of the Six-Year Plan in 1950–1955, privatised in 1995, and subsumed under PKN Orlen in 1999.
 Orlen Południe launched the first biorefinery in Poland on the Trzebinia site in 2021.
 Its first plant is designed for the production of ecological propylene glycol and is the largest of its kind in Europe.
 A hydrogen fuel plant supplying Kraków's MPK (former state company) public bus fleet began operations in 2022 (after a pilot run in 2021), along with a mobile fuel hub owned by Orlen Południe in the Płaszów area of Kraków.
 In October 2023, a further plant for producing biofuel from food industry waste was added.
 Zawisza's deputies (vice-presidents) on the UPEBBI management board were Matecka and briefly (until 2022) Tomasz Nowakowski (b.
 1981), at the time the CEO of Orlen Południe (2021–2022), former vice-president (2017–2019) and president (2019–2021) of the Agency for Restructuring and Modernisation of Agriculture, the largest paying agency in the EU.

 On 1 December 2023, Zawisza, acting as the host of the Green Gas Poland 2023 conference, presented the departing minister of agriculture and rural development Janusz Kowalski (Sovereign Poland) with the "Biogas Ambassador" award to recognise Kowalski's contribution towards a "brisk, decisive and dynamic" legislative process leading to the 13 July 2023 law on the facilitation of investment in agricultural biogas plants and of their operations.
 In his award acceptance speech, Kowalski recalled the "difficult" negotiations with the Ministry of Climate and Environment and expressed his hope that the number of biogas plants in Poland would double within a year's time.